jackgibson1/ecg-frontend/README.md

-# ECG Fronted begins with Create React App
+# ECG Frontend Documentation

-Commentate this READ.md as the frontend progress.
+- Commentate this READ.md file as the frontend progresses.